Is Microsoft Azure Quantum Safe?

 Don’t Know Where Microsoft Azure Lives in Your Stack?

-QScout discovers instances of Microsoft Azure across your infrastructure in 7 days — designed to minimize operational disruption.
-72-hour time to first findings.
+QScout discovers instances of Microsoft Azure across your infrastructure within the approved engagement window — designed to minimize operational disruption.
+First-findings timing is set during operator scoping.